fanoframework/fanoframework.github.io/tutorials/hello-world-application/index.md

 ## Commit project to git

-From inside `hello-word` directory, add all files and commit them.
+From inside `hello-world` directory, add all files and commit them.

 ```
 $ git add .